UoB-COMSM0110/2024-group-6/README.md

 # Qualitative Evaluation

+Too collect Qualitative data for our game we will use two methords namly the Think Aloud and Heuristic Evaluation methords.
+This should provide us with the relevant with and depth of data to gain meaningful insights.

 ## Think Aloud

 Feedback 1 - game character movements, found issues in the sense that the character dies and also goes off the screen.